69hr/69hr/README.md

 - 🌱 I’m currently learning: java shit
 - 👯 I’m looking to collaborate on: only yoink stuff
 - 🤔 I’m looking for help with: code stuff
-- 💬 Ask me about: pornhub.com/trans
+- 💬 Ask me about: CRYSTALPVP
 - 📫 How to reach me: 69hr#2161
 - 😄 Pronouns: she/her/it
 - ⚡ Fun fact: im a pvp god